Dankoy/korvo-to-anki-lemmatizer/README.md

 as 'maintain'.
 Application will take one of them and print, so you can check and manually, or you can run command to delete one of the word automatically.

-Also you can have words like 'maintain' and 'maintained'.
+Also, you can have words like 'maintain' and 'maintained'.
 So you have already lemma in db, and that means, you don't need to find lemma for word 'maintained'.
-Application will take such words, print them, so you can check and delete manually, or you can run command to delete them automatically.
+Application will take such words, print them, so you can check and delete manually, or you can run a command to delete them automatically.

 ## Run